IHE/RAD.IRA/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-Figure 1:XX.4.2.2-1: Complex Reporting in RTC-IMR Profile
+Figure 1:XX.4.2.2-1: Complex Reporting in IRA Profile

 #### 1:XX.4.2.3 Use Case \#3: Interruption and Resume Flow